Chart Color Schemes

 Rutherford (South) - Telarah hosts a young demographic, positioning it in the bottom quartile nationwide

-The median age in Rutherford (South) - Telarah is 33 years, which is lower than the Rest of NSW average of 43 years and also substantially under the national average of 38 years.
-The 25-34 cohort is notably over-represented locally at 19.0%, compared to the Rest of NSW average, while the 65-74 year-olds are under-represented at 8.6%.
-According to data from the post-2021 Census, the 25 to 34 age group has grown from 17.0% to 19.0% of the population.
-Conversely, the 55 to 64 cohort has declined from 11.0% to 9.2%, and the 5 to 14 group has dropped from 13.1% to 11.9%.
-Population forecasts for 2041 indicate substantial demographic changes for Rutherford (South) - Telarah, with the 25 to 34 age group expected to grow by 31%, reaching 2,356 people from 1,793.
-Meanwhile, both the 55 to 64 and 65 to 74 age groups are projected to see reduced numbers.
+The median age in Rutherford (South) - Telarah is 33 years, which is considerably lower than Rest of NSW's average of 43 years and substantially under the national average of 38 years.
+Compared to the Rest of NSW average, the 25-34 cohort is notably over-represented at 19.0% locally, while the 65-74 year-olds are under-represented at 8.6%.
+Post-2021 Census data shows that the 25 to 34 age group has grown from 17.0% to 19.0% of the population.
+Conversely, the 55 to 64 cohort has declined from 11.0% to 9.2%, and the 5 to 14 group dropped from 13.1% to 11.9%.
+Population forecasts for 2041 indicate substantial demographic changes for Rutherford (South) - Telarah.
+Leading this shift, the 25 to 34 age group is projected to grow by 31% (551 people), reaching 2,356 from 1,804.
+Meanwhile, both the 55 to 64 and 65 to 74 age groups are expected to see reduced numbers.